xster/flutter-wiki/Bad-Builds.md

 **If you add a build to this list and master has not yet been fixed, please file a TODAY bug and link to it from here as well.**

+## v1.5.3 -
+* When an iOS back swipe gesture is dropped exactly back at the starting edge of the screen, subsequent back swipes stop working (https://github.com/flutter/flutter/issues/31471)

 ## v1.5.2 - 1.5.8

 * (minor) Engine crashes when confronted with some unconstrained layouts (https://github.com/flutter/flutter/issues/31650)